 Emma Citrine's debut EP - Sad Surprise - was released in February 2017.

-Currently planning things for the summer - check back soon.
+Currently planning things for the fall - check back soon.

 Civiliana, Kyoto & Emma Citrine